calebperelini/car-image-classifier/README.md

 In setting out to design a system for improving the ANPR I looked to take an approach that was well suited to my abilities, whilst leaving room for growth and exploration.

-The code has been pre-compiled and executed in a series of jupyter notebooks for each respective step, the output of which can be seen in each notebook.
+The code has been pre-compiled and executed in a series of jupyter notebooks for each respective step, the output of which can be viewed in each notebook.
 In addition, the source code for each step is also included in the repo for review.

 ### Part I.) Extracting video frames and ANPR reads.